MasoniteFramework/docs/features/facades.md

 Facades are an easy way to access the [Service Container](../architecture/service-container.md) classes without making them from the [Service Container](../architecture/service-container.md).

 # Overview
-Facades are just a shortcut to a key in the IOC container.
+Facades are just a shortcut to resolve a key in the [Service Container](../architecture/service-container.md).
 Instead of doing:

 ```python
 application.make("mail").send()